juulsmustdie/SWE3313_TEAM9/User-Interface-Design/README.md

 Hello!
 Welcome to the User Interface Design of our Project Repository.

-Below, we have a link to the high-fidelity iteractive mockup (created using Marvel) to give you an idea of how our application will look like once it's created.
+Below, we have a link to the high-fidelity interactive mockup (created using Marvel) to give you an idea of how our application will look like once it's created.

 As always, we have also provided a link to a video presentation of this section for your convenience.